Annual Report Estonia (2026): Deadlines, Fines & Filing Guide

-What Is the Annual Report in Estonia?
+What Is the Annual Report Estonia Requirement?

-The annual report in Estonia is the official set of financial statements and management information that every company must submit to the Estonian Business Register once per financial year.
+The annual report Estonia requirement dictates that every company must submit an official set of financial statements and management information to the Estonian Business Register once per financial year.
 It keeps your Estonian company transparent and compliant and is publicly available in the Business Register database.
-For a typical e-resident OÜ the annual report Estonia package consists of a balance sheet, income statement and additional notes.
-Larger companies may also need a management report, cash-flow statement and auditor’s opinion.

 Who Must File & Deadlines (2026)